Cameras have been making people feel uneasy for a long time.

 With digital images of places and spaces there is a danger that the countless shots and views and impressions blur into nothing more than backdrop, providing a little relief from the text.
 A digital image of a place is in a sense no longer real.
 Somewhere there is another from a different perspective, another time, another angle.
 No one digital image can fix a view of anywhere, every shot is entirely partial.
 All are equally valid and equally shallow.

 A quick glance at a search engine can really bring home the volume of all these images.
 If, like me, you have ever felt that you have somehow caught a unique moment; take a moment to do a Google image search for landscape photography, or a specific feature and the hundreds of trees bare of leaves, distant hills, golden-twilights (‘No Filter!’) jagged escarpments, even lichen on a Hawthorn branch, might well disabuse you of the notion.

-Photo platform Flickr now has a magic view function, which in some ways is quite magical as it sorts images by type – forest, trees, landscape, mountain, tunnel etc – yet also succeeds in highlighting the sheer sameness of the landscape images many of us are taking.
-All these billions of photos of people and landmarks, cities and objects and oceans on repeat, collectively become, like Warhol’s Cans and Icons, emptied of meaning through sheer weight of numbers.
+Photo platform Flickr now has a magic view function, which in some ways is quite magical, as it sorts images by type – forest, trees, landscape, mountain, tunnel etc – yet this feature also succeeds in highlighting the sheer sameness of the landscape images so many of us are taking.
+All these billions of photos of people and landmarks, cities and objects and oceans, details and panoramas on repeat, collectively become, like Warhol’s Cans and Icons, mechanised and emptied of meaning through sheer weight of numbers.

 Whether shared on Snapchat or other channels, billions of our photos will never be looked at again after their initial social debut.
 After a Like, a share and a glance, all these stories framed in light will go dark and vanish into a vast online hall of mirrors (or at best be incarcerated in a billion hard drives for future reference).